cymerrad/vscode-hy/README.md

 # Hylang support for VSCode
-Based on `sjhuangx/vscode-scheme` and `xuqinghan/vscode-hy`, but is much more than just a REGEX replace of `scheme -> hy`.
+Based on `sjhuangx/vscode-scheme` and `xuqinghan/vscode-hy`, but is much more than just a REGEXP replace of `scheme -> hy`.
 Also a bit modernized and fixed where possible (WIP).

 # Done
-- using .jsons instead of .xml
+- using .json instead of .xml
 - fixed single-quote pairing
 - removed scheme-only keywords